ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="post"></a>POST

-Posts an image to a film location.
+Posts a new image.

+Posts a new image to a film location endpoint.
+Should contain a Google ID, Google name, and profile picture URL for the submitter and the URL the image is located at.